kalxas/rasdaman/doc/main/05_geo-services-guide.rst

     crs = CRSUtil.get_compound_crs([gdal_dataset.get_crs(), self.options['time_crs']])

 Let's also get the range fields for this coverage.
-We can extract them again form the 2D image using a helper class that can use GDAL to get the relevant
+We can extract them again from the 2D image using a helper class that can use GDAL to get the relevant
 information:

 .. code-block:: python